 - Videos hosted on behalf of a business (e.g., uploaded to Video Lab and embedded on a company’s website).

 - Content that you intend to sell.

 - Product demos and tutorials.

 - Corporate training videos.

-If the videos you’re uploading fit any of these descriptions, you must use Video Lab Beginner, Pro, or Rockstar.
+If the videos you’re uploading fit any of these descriptions, you must use Video Lab Basic, Pro, or Rockstar.
 Exception!
 If you’re an independent production company, artist, or non-profit, you may use any account type to showcase your creative work.